 John Howell and Sandra Howell divorced in 1991.
 At that time, John was retired from the Air Force and receiving monthly retirement pay, and the court awarded half of the retirement pay to Sandra.
 John later qualified for VA disability payments, and he waived an equivalent amount of his retirement pay to get them.

 In 2013, Sandra filed a claim against John.
-She claimed that she was entitled to 50% of the full retirement pay, and that she had received less because of John’s waiver.
+She claimed that she was entitled to 50% of the full retirement pay and that she had received less than the acknowledged amount in the divorce agreement because of John’s waiver.
 She asked for the difference between what she received and what she should have received to date – a total of $3,813 – plus an order requiring John to make up any difference in the future between what she was awarded and what she received.
 The divorce court agreed.

-However, the Arizona Supreme Court noted that neither the law nor U.S. Supreme Court rulings directly discusses a situation where the pay is allocated between spouses in a divorce before the disability waiver.
+However, the Arizona Supreme Court noted that neither the law nor U.S. Supreme Court rulings directly discuss a situation where the pay is allocated between spouses in a divorce decree before the disability waiver.

-The Court noted that divorce matters are largely left to state law.
+The Court noted that matters of divorce law are largely left to state law.
 Because of that, the Court ruled that Arizona divorce law was not preempted by federal law unless federal law directly and specifically addressed the subject.